 UK Sustainable Investment and Finance Association (UKSIF) - 2000 and in 2015, our Head of SRI within our Cazenove Capital business was elected to serve on UKSIF’s board.

 Investor Forum - 2015

 We’ve always seen ourselves as owners, not renters of the companies we invest in.
 That means we’re active and involved in how they navigate the long-term environmental, social and governance challenges they all face.

 As active owners in the companies we invest in, we regard stewardship as integral part of our overall investment process.
-We feel that good stewardship is important to understanding the sustainable value of companies and provides a standard of behavior to enhance the value of our clients’ investments.
+We feel, good stewardship is important to understanding the sustainable value of companies and provides a standard of behaviour to protect and enhance the value of our clients’ investments.

-It is essential to question and challenge companies about issues that we think may affect shareholder value as appropriate.
-As such, we actively exercise voting powers and engage with companies on, among other things, strategy, risk, performance and governance.
+It is essential to question and challenge companies about issues that we perceive may affect their value as appropriate.
+As such, we actively exercise voting powers and engage with companies on, amongst other things, strategy, risk, performance and governance.

 The overriding principle governing our approach to voting is to act in the best interests of our clients.
 Where proposals are not consistent with the interests of shareholders and our clients, we are not afraid to vote against resolutions.
-Below is our latest voting activity, which you can also find in our quarterly reports.
+View our voting reports in 2016:

 To fully understand a company’s potential you need to look beyond the annual report.
-Active engagement and analysis of how companies deal with all their stakeholders, in our view, is a vital part of assessing a company’s long-term ability to grow and deliver consistent returns.
-Our thought leadership offers some of our latest research results.
+Analysis of how companies deal with all their stakeholders – such as customers, clients, and employees - are all vital clues to a company’s long-term ability to grow and deliver consistent returns.

 We look at why the swift rise to prominence of companies such as Airbnb and Uber emphasises the importance of identifying sectors and companies potentially at risk of similar disruptions.